MilanAkik/RedisConfigurationProvider/README.md

   "Port": "1234", // optional defaults to "6379"
-  "Username": "username", // optional defaults to "default" "Password": "password", // optional defaults to "" "Key": "key"
+  "Username": "username", // optional defaults to "default" "Password": "password", // optional defaults to "" "KeyLevelSeparator": "-", // optional defaults to "_" "Key": "key"
 },
 ```

-The key can take the form of ident[_ident]* where first the key ident is loaded (if the key exists) and then each new _ident is added to the key and the value for that key is loaded(if the key exists)
+The key can take the form of ```ident [keylevelseparator ident]*``` where first the key ident is loaded (if the key exists) and then each new ```keylevelseparator ident``` is added to the key and the value for that key is loaded(if the key exists)
-This way each new _ident can override some specific part of the configuration.
+This way each new ```keylevelseparator ident``` can override some specific part of the configuration.

+keylevelseparator is "_" by default but that can be overriden through options

 <p align="right">(<a href="#readme-top">back to top</a>)</p>